jberry93/Notebook/Notes/Javascript/Ecmascript/declarations.md

 function subtractSomething () {}; // Declared - Hoisted
 ```

-The reason why `addSomething()` will result in an error is because it was initialized instead of being declared.
+The reason why `addSomething()` will result in an error is because it was considered to be a variable being initialized as a function instead of being declared a function like `subtractSomething()`.
 There is a fine line between declaring and initializing a variable.
 Here is the example after hoisting:

 ```JavaScript
 var one;